FortAwesome/react-native-fontawesome/README.md

 $ yarn add @fortawesome/free-solid-svg-icons
 ```

-Now, a simple React component might look like this:
+Now, a simple React Native component might look like this:

 ```javascript
 import React, { Component } from 'react'